-Below, Los Angeles wrongful death attorney, Michael Ehline discusses a recent example of a doctor being cleared for violating professional standards allegedly causing a wrongful death loss.
+Below, Los Angeles wrongful death attorney Michael Ehline discusses a recent example of a doctor being cleared for violating professional standards, allegedly causing a wrongful death loss.

-In a nutshell, the surviving family argued that the doctor should have ordered his patient not to drive, but failed to do so.
+In a nutshell, the surviving family argued that the doctor should have ordered his patient not to drive but failed to do so.
 The jury didn’t buy it, which likely saved the doctor’s career.
-Why was this the case here, but not the standard in others, including cases starring Hollywood celebrities seeking damages?
+Why was this the case but not the standard in others, including issues starring Hollywood celebrities seeking damages?

 Aside from the emotional toll, an accident can also result in significant financial losses.
 Members of the surviving victim’s family should be aware that they may have a legal entitlement to compensation for their losses if a loved one is killed due to another party’s negligence.